There is a label stuck or jammed in the feed area of my LX Series label printer. How can I remove it and prevent it from happening again?

 A. Removal:

-Usually, it is necessary to disassemble part of the printer to remove the stuck label.
-This means the unit will need to come to Primera for factory service.
-However, there are ways to remove these labels without taking apart the printer.
+Usually, to remove the stuck label, the printer must be disassembled.
+This means the unit will need to be brought to Primera for factory service.
+However, there are ways to remove these labels without disassembling the printer.

 1. Use another larger synthetic (polyester, vinyl, BOPP) label as a grabbing tool.

-You can use a larger synthetic label peeled off the liner and hand feed it through the feed area near the sensor.
+You can use a larger synthetic label peeled off the liner and hand-feed it through the feed area near the sensor.
 Synthetic label stock is resistant to tearing and has very aggressive adhesive.
 You can use it to “grab” the stuck labels.
 This process works if you remove the small label within 24 hours - before the adhesive cures.
 Important Note: Turn off the printer before attempting this procedure.
-You do not want the printer to automatically feed this peeled synthetic label through the printer.
+You do not want the printer to feed this peeled synthetic label through the printer automatically.
 Instead, you are using it as a tool to grab the jammed label.
+If you don't have a label, you can even use a piece of strong tape, such as gorilla tape, to grab the label.
+However, only use this if you can see the stuck label and are able to attach the tape to it to pull it out gently.

 2. Use the blank liner to pull the stuck label out.